 Suggested by: Megsy of Food Fun Travel

 There are plenty of companies to choose from, but we went with Mexico a Pie — which means Mexico by foot.
 There were no pies, sadly…maybe an empanada.
-These guys speak amazing English and are friendly, knowledgeable and all-round expert guides to Mexico City.
+These guys speak amazing English and are friendly, knowledgeable, and all-around expert guides to Mexico City.

-There are parts of the city that we wouldn’t have even known were there had we not taken this tour.
+We wouldn’t have even known parts of the city were there had we not taken this tour.
 We discovered ancient Aztec temple ruins right in the heart of the city and learned fascinating information about the sinking Mexico City Metropolitan Cathedral.
 In fact, because it was built on a swamp, all of Mexico City is sinking quite rapidly (for a city, at least).
 I was fascinated to see what officials are doing to combat this.

 You will learn all this and more on this tour, and as I said at the beginning — it’s absolutely free!
 Of course, the guides always appreciate tips, but they are honestly just people who are passionate about their city — and it shows.

 Take a Gourmet Walking Tour of Mercado de San Juan

 San Juan Market (Mercado de San Juan) is not your typical local Mexico City market.
 Where else could you find lion meat, deep-fried tarantulas, tiger meat, BBQ’d crocodile and all kinds of other exotic offerings.

 Sure you’ll find plenty of fruits and veggies, but not like any other market in Mexico City — or even in all of Mexico.
 Here, vendors specialize in unique offerings mostly imported from Asia and Europe.

 Because of its exotic ingredients, the market has become a go-to for chefs, who you can find shopping alongside everyone else.